 - Energy market net revenues are significantly affected by energy prices and fuel prices.
-Energy prices and fuel prices were significantly lower in the first six months of 2023 than in the first six months of 2022.
-The net effects were that in the first six months of 2023, average energy market net revenues decreased by 48 percent for a new combustion turbine (CT), 49 percent for a new combined cycle (CC), 92 percent for a new coal plant (CP), 54 percent for a new nuclear plant, 95 percent for a new diesel (DS), 53 percent for a new onshore wind installation, 59 percent for a new offshore wind installation and 63 percent for a new solar installation. - The price of natural gas and coal decreased in the first six months of 2023.
-The marginal costs of a new CC and CT were less than the marginal cost of a new CP in the first six months of 2023. - In the first six months of 2023, spark spreads, dark spreads, and the volatility of both spark spreads and dark spreads decreased in BGE, COMED, PSEG, and Western Hub compared to the first six months of 2022. - All existing PJM nuclear plants are expected to cover their avoidable costs from energy and capacity market revenues in 2023, 2024, and 2025, without subsidies, with the exception of Davis Besse and Perry, both single unit nuclear plants, in 2023.
+Energy prices and eastern gas prices increased and western gas and coal prices decreased in the first six months of 2024 as compared to the first six months of 2023.
+The net effects were that in the first six months of 2024, average energy market theoretical net revenues increased by 86 percent for a new combustion turbine (CT), increased by 52 percent for a new combined cycle (CC), increased by 629 percent for a new coal plant (CP), increased by 2 percent for a new nuclear plant, increased by 334 percent for a new diesel (DS), increased by 3 percent for a new onshore wind installation, increased by 9 percent for a new offshore wind installation and increased by 9 percent for a new solar installation. - The price of eastern natural gas increased and the prices of western natural gas and coal decreased in the first six months of 2024.
+The marginal costs of a new CC and CT were greater than the marginal cost of a new CP only in January 2024. - In the first six months of 2024, spark spreads and dark spreads increased in BGE, COMED, PSEG and Western Hub compared to the first six months of 2023.
+The volatility of spark spreads decreased for Western Hub and increased for BGE, COMED, and PSEG compared to the first six months of 2023.

+• All PJM nuclear plants are expected to cover their avoidable costs from energy and capacity market revenues in 2025 and 2026, without subsidies.
+All PJM nuclear plants are expected to have a surplus excluding any subsidy amount in 2024, with the exception of Davis Besse and Perry, both single unit plants.
+All PJM nuclear plants, including Davis Besse and Perry are expected to have a surplus in 2024 when the IRA PTC subsidies are included.